duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

 ISTE 4. d. exhibit a tolerance for ambiguity, perseverance and the capacity to work with open-ended problems.NGSS HS-PS3-5.
 Develop and use a model of two objects interacting through electric or magnetic fields to illustrate the forces between objects and the changes in energy of the objects due to the interaction.

-### Purpose:

-Give students a basic understanding of circuits used within the drone.

 ### Assessments and Evidence of Understanding